Jun 18, 2026 · AI

 • Audit your captions.
 Remove hype words like “AI-infused” or “algorithmically generated” unless they describe a true, verifiable technical capability.
 Let the quality of the content speak.

 • Attribute sources openly.
-When your social posts build on third-party data or insights, tag the original creator or link to the report.
+When your posts build on third-party data or insights, tag the original creator or link to the report.
 That simple act boosts trust signals with both human readers and AI answer engines.

 • Refresh existing content for AI answer engines.
-Our content refresh framework shows when to update social posts versus creating new ones to earn citations from ChatGPT and Google AI Overviews.
+Our content refresh framework shows when to update existing posts versus creating new ones to earn citations from ChatGPT and Google AI Overviews.
 Pair that with the new Google Search Console AI Search reports to track how your content performs in AI-generated results.

 The Bigger Picture